skinny85/graalvm-truffle-tutorial/part-07/ReadMe.md

 A reference to a local variable is implemented by the [`LocalVarReferenceExprNode` class](src/main/java/com/endoflineblog/truffle/part_07/nodes/exprs/LocalVarReferenceExprNode.java).
-It uses the types `LocalVarAssignmentExprNode` saved in the `FrameSlot` for specializations with the `guards` attribute that we've seen first in the previous chapter.
+It uses the types `LocalVarAssignmentExprNode` saved in the frame slot for specializations with the `guards` attribute that we've seen first in the previous chapter.

 Referencing global variables
 [is unchanged](src/main/java/com/endoflineblog/truffle/part_07/nodes/exprs/GlobalVarReferenceExprNode.java)